RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

  we calculate the correlation of the series with an “x” unit lagged version (x∈N) of itself.
 It is also known as lagged correlation or serial correlation.
 The value of auto-correlation varies between +1 & -1.
 If the auto-correlation of series is a very small value that does not mean, there is no correlation.

+#### Long short-term memory (LSTM): LSTM is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
+Unlike standard feedforward neural networks, LSTM has feedback connections.